njgarner/CSC289-Flashcard-Generator/TESTPLAN.md

 git clone -b <branch-name> <repository-url>
 ``

-Replace`` <branch-name>`` with the branch's name you want to clone.
+Replace ``<branch-name>`` with the name of the branch you want to clone.

 ### GitHub DeskTop

-The DeskTop app version of GitHub has a GUI interface and assists in performing Git commands without using the command line.
-It provides an easy and intuitive means for working on a repository hosted on the GitHub website.
+GitHub Desktop provides a user-friendly GUI to interact with Git and GitHub without needing the command line.
+It is the recommended tool for managing pull requests, testing branches, and reviewing commits.

-GitHub Desktop is the recommended tool, especially when it comes to testing and creating pull requests.
-More information on using GitHub Desktop for testing is available in the TESTGUIDE.md file.
+More guidance on using GitHub Desktop for testing can be found in the TESTGUIDE.md file.

 Plain text URL: ```https://desktop.github.com/download/```

 # Test Case Templates

-**The following are templates.**
+**These are templates.**

-Avoid filling out test cases in this document.

-You can copy the code for use in testing documentation.
+Please do not fill them out in this document.
+Instead, copy them into your own testing documentation or GitHub Issues when needed.

 | Test Item | Description | Date | Responsibility |